Minsterley branch line: Opening

 On 14 February 1861, the first section of line was opened from Cruckmeole Junction, on the Cambrian Line, to Minsterley.
 However, with the northerly section of the Cambrian main line into Wales opening the following year (connecting Newtown via Welshpool to Shrewsbury), it became apparent there was little need to continue beyond Minsterley.
 The station became the terminus of the truncated line.

 Decline and closure

 Passenger services ceased to Minsterley in 1951, although Hanwood station on the Cambrian Line remained open to passengers until 1960 and to goods until 1964.
 The branch line continued to carry goods (mainly for the Minsterley Creamery) until 1967 when the line was closed.
 The track was lifted after closure.

 Preservation

+The above photo is of a different line heading towards nesscliffe from cruckmeole.

 Much of the old trackbed has now been redeveloped though some rail infrastructure remains, such as bridge abutments.
 The Minsterley station site has been used as a meat processing factory.
 A large dairy-related factory also exists on either side of the old trackbed (just before the terminus) and the stationmaster's house has been converted to a private residence.